just-ma/logicoy-epcs/README.md

 `npm start`

+Switch connection to tunnel.
 Scan QR code with phone and open link in Expo app